 My mentor of all time, the late Dr. Henry Gremillion, Dean of LSU School of Dentistry, asked me to join his Orofacial Pain and Sleep Medicine Course in 2014.
 This two-year continuum began my path to help improve my patient’s suffering from snoring, orofacial pain symptoms, and CPAP non-compliant issues.

 I have a membership in the American Academy of Orofacial Pain (AAOP) and the American Academy of Dental Sleep Medicine (AADSM); both organizations are representatives in orofacial pain and sleep medicine.
+I am also certified through the American Board of Orofacial Pain.
 Currently, dentists, physicians, and Physical Therapists, throughout Louisiana and East Texas refer to my office.

 What is Orofacial Pain?

 Following evidence-based research, I’ve come to understand that one of the reasons orofacial pain is not commonly treated is a lack of understanding about what it is.
 Orofacial pain is the term used to describe pain felt in the jaw, mouth, and face.
 This can also be referred to as dental pain.

 Orofacial pain is the symptom of a problem, and there can be a multitude of causes for this type of pain.
 Orofacial pain symptoms can affect your daily life in several negative ways, including the following:

 - Trouble sleeping